Stopping and Starting VMs

 • (optional) force: If set to true, forces the instance to stop without properly exiting running applications.

 Beware that forcing an instance to stop may damage your instance system and data.
 Therefore, it is recommended to avoid using force stop.
-For more information about it and why the instance does not stop properly, see About Instance Lifecycle > Force Stop.
+For more information about it and why the instance does not stop properly, see About VM Lifecycle > Force Stop.

 • endpoint: The endpoint corresponding to the Region you want to send the request to.
+For more information, see Installing and Configuring AWS CLI.

 The stop-instances command returns the following elements: